melis-wallet/melis-cm-client/README.md

 **DO NOT** use the integrated webserver on the public internet.
 It is only meant to be used locally.

-## Buiding a static web application
+## Building a static web application

 `melis-cm-client` can be assembled into a static web application, that can be served through any webserver: